system76/docs/content/windows.md

 ![Get Going Fast](/images/windows/step19.png)

-You may select either express settings, or you can customize the settings to suit your preferences.
+You may select either "Use express settings," or you can customize the settings to suit your preferences.
 Windows will next download updates to ensure you're on the latest version of the OS.
 This step may take a while, depending on your Internet connection.
 When it's finished, Windows will ask you who owns this PC.
 It's recommended to select `I own it` and click `Next`.

 ![Who owns this PC?](/images/windows/step20.png)

-Next, you'll be prompted to sign in with your Microsoft Account.
+Next, you'll be prompted to sign in with your Microsoft account.
 This step is recommended as it can allow for resetting your password remotely if you forget it.
 It can also sync your settings, apps, and files to other Window's PCs.
 If you don't have a Microsoft account, you can create one with the supplied link.

 If you prefer to use a local account, you can skip this step.